In this modern age of Botox and fillers, younger generations are often judged by the older for obsessing too frequently over their appearance.

 The Kim Kardashian look of luscious, fluttering lashes will most likely be as iconic to our era as ostentatious neck ruffs were to the Tudors.

 Giving a concise overview of all things lash related throughout history, why not have a look and see if your chosen makeup style is actually a copycat from centuries ago?
+Plus, if you love all things beauty and want to learn the tricks of the trade why not check out Paris Lash Academy for courses and supplies.

 The first recorded evidence of eye makeup was used by men.
 They would apply kohl and ointments to protect eyes from harmful sun rays and ward of evil spirits.